Skip to content

 Sauter SW Professional Sound Level Meter

 A high-quality sound level meter for measuring a wide range of sound pressure levels including: Laeq, LcPeak, LaF, LaFMax, LaFMin, SD, SEL, E and LN.
-The SW sound level meter includes the Octavo function for targeted sound analysis and is perfect for use in airports, building sites and factories.
+The SW includes the Octavo function for targeted sound analysis and is perfect for use in airports, building sites and factories.

 Reed R1920 sound level meter